ethanstrominger/calendargroup/docs/agenda.md

   - 5/3/2021: staggered start, did a little at 9:45 AM, then explanation, then resumed around 10:00 AM
   - 5/13/2021: 9:47 (but not real full-cycle TDD coding)
   - 5/20/2021: 9:48 (but not real full-cycle TDD coding)
+  - 5/27/2021: 9:55 (tried but didn't quite get through one full cycle; we got to green but didn't finish refactoring, and didn't create a new red test)
   - ...
 - **Stage, Commit, & Push** - so everyone has the latest code before leave